 The league competitions take place at Eaton Farm and there are a number of disciplines in which the girls compete: dressage, showing, equitation and show jumping.

 Hockey is a popular sport at St Mary’s.
 In the Senior Primary phase, there are several teams per grade and we do our best to arrange matches for all of them.
 Matches take place every Friday afternoon and we participate against the majority of other independent schools in Johannesburg.
-The inter-house competition, at the end of each season, is always a highlight.
-All the girls are encouraged to play and this provides an ideal opportunity for the players to enjoy themselves, in the company of their friends, in a less pressurized match situation.
+The inter-house competition, at the end of the season, is always a highlight.
+All the girls are encouraged to play and this provides an ideal opportunity for the players to enjoy themselves, in the company of their friends, in a less pressurised match situation.

 Hockey, in the Junior and Senior Primary phases, is offered during morning physical education lessons, and as a co-curricular activity to all grades in the afternoons.
 We pride ourselves in offering a solid foundation for the players when they are younger and as they progress so does the level of age appropriate, skills and expectations.